 About half of the species of concern were from the order of insects that includes ants, bees, and wasps, Hymenoptera.

 How will they arrive?

 Most insects of concern are likely to arrive on transport as contaminants or hitchhikers.
-In most cases this would be contaminated plant material (16 % of species), contaminated nursery material (16%) and the timber trade (8%).
+In most cases this is likely to be with plant material (16 % of species), nursery material (16%) or via the timber trade (8%).

-Ants, the most common high risk insect invader, are also likely to be found on almost all potential pathways of introduction and spread.
+Ants, the most common high risk insect invader, are likely to be found on all pathways.

-All the information gathered will be compiled into an open source information platform, allowing the results to be interrogated, updated and shared.
-This will avoid the need to compile the information from the beginning when new information is collected and further risk reviews are undertaken.
+All the information will be compiled into an open source information platform, allowing the results to be shared, interrogated and updated when new information becomes available.

-A stakeholder workshop will be held during the middle of the year and a series of papers will be published in peer reviewed scientific journals.
+We will hold a stakeholder workshop in the middle of the year and brief biosecurity agencies on the results, and a series of papers will be published in peer reviewed scientific journals.

-This project was made possible by a major grant from the Ian Potter Foundation and supporting funding from the Department of Agriculture and Water Resources and the Queensland Department of Environment and Science.
-The project is especially grateful for the volunteer efforts of the expert review panel.
-The work was led by Professor Melodie McGeoch of the McGeoch Lab at the School of Biological Sciences, Monash University.
+This project was made possible by a major grant from the Ian Potter Foundation and additional funding from the federal Department of Agriculture and Water Resources and the Queensland Department of Environment and Science.
+We are also very grateful for the volunteer work of the expert review panel, and the advice and support from the project reference panel.